-Neil Shubin wrote a popular science book 'Your Inner Fish' which is a very easy and highly recommended.
-We tend to focus on those areas where we have 'improved' on our fish-like ancestors (walking upright, doing pushups, inventing calculus etc) but what I found fascinating, was a discussion of olfaction (smelling) and how it's all been downhill since our aquatic past.
+I just finished reading Neil Shubin's book 'Your Inner Fish.'
+It is a very easy and highly recommended read.
+We tend to focus on those areas where we have 'improved' on our fish-like ancestors (walking upright, doing pushups, inventing calculus etc) but what I found fascinating, and relevant to class today, was a discussion of olfaction (smelling) and how it's all been downhill since our aquatic past.

 The human genome only contains about 23,000 protein-coding genes - which itself is an amazing fact.
 The other 98.5% of our genome consists of non-coding genes, regulatory sequences, introns and endogenous retrovirus sequences.

 About 1,000 of those 23,000 protein-coding genes code for different odor receptors but less than half of them are functional in modern humans.
 Which says a lot about the importance of different senses in the evolution of humans from an aquatic ancestor (smell) to a terrestrial life (vision).
 Our evolutionary history is revealed in our genes.